aws/amazon-vpc-cni-k8s/README.md

 There is a known [issue](https://github.com/kubernetes/kubernetes/issues/39113) with kubelet taking time to update `Pod.Status.PodIP` leading to calico being blocked on programming the policy.
 Setting `ANNOTATE_POD_IP` to `true` will enable AWS VPC CNI plugin to add Pod IP as an annotation to the pod spec to address this race condition.

-To annotate the pod with pod IP, you will have to add "patch" permission for pods resource in aws-node clusterrole.
+To annotate the pod with pod IP, you will have to add `patch` permission for pods resource in aws-node clusterrole.
 You can use the below command -

 ```
 cat << EOF > append.yaml